This is the internet home of 'GC'

 'GC' the Cat

-Like all superior beings, my favourite occupation is sleeping.
+Like all superior beings (cats to you lesser mortals), my favourite occupation is sleeping.
 I prefer a basket or comfortable bed but any suitable location will do - especially where it causes maximum inconvenience to humans.
 It always amazes me how humans fail to appreciate the importance of proper rest.
 They rush about and fiddle with their machines in a most irritating manner!
 When I am not resting, I enjoy exploring, chasing food and observing human psychology.
 Humans are curious creatures and careful study of their idiosyncratic habits and eccentric behaviour can be both amusing and educational.
-This is especially the case when they are interested in railways!
+This is especially the case when they are involved with railways, canals and other modes of transport!

-It has been suggested by the 'other persons' that I do not pull my weight as a crew member - I hope the following photographs will help to prove that I do my fair share of duties on the engine room watch - after all, somebody has got to keep an eye on the engine!
+From time to time, it has been suggested by 'other persons' aboard 'Alnwick' that I do not pull my weight as a crew member - I hope the following photographs will help to prove that I do my fair share of duties on the engine room watch - after all, somebody has got to keep an eye on the engine!

 My further detailed observations and galleries will be uploaded soon!